simpledotorg/simple-android/doc/recipes/adding-sync-resource.md

 4. Create a Retrofit Api interface for adding the HTTP `GET` and `POST` requests for pulling and pushing records respectively.
 5. Add a new `Repository` that implements `SynceableRepository<T,P>`.
 Use the table `BloodSugarMeasurement` as `T` and payload class `BloodSugarMeasurementPayload` as `P`.
 This repository is used as an interface between the API and the database.
 6. Implement the overridden methods in the repository class by adding queries in the corresponding `Dao`.
-While most if the methods here are backed by straightforward queries, there is one in particular that can be challenging.
+While most of the methods here are backed by straightforward queries, there is one in particular that can be challenging.

  ```Kotlin